Through sobs, did Alex Murdaugh say he killed his son? - NewsBreak

 Related

-Judge still deciding if Murdaugh jury will hear about alleged financial crimes
+Day 9: Judge to decide whether jury will hear of Murdaugh’s alleged financial crimes

 WALTERBORO, S.C.
-(WCSC/AP) - The judge presiding over the Alex Murdaugh murder trial is allowing testimony on Murdaugh’s alleged financial crimes, but so far, not with the jury present.
-Murdaugh, 54, is charged with killing his 52-year-old wife, Maggie; and their 22-year-old son, Paul, at the family’s hunting property...
+(WCSC) - The judge overseeing the murder trial of disbarred attorney Alex Murdaugh is expected to rule Thursday whether to allow the state to admit evidence of Murdaugh’s alleged financial crimes.
+Murdaugh is charged with two counts of murder in the June 7, 2021, shooting deaths of...

 Day 8: Court convenes Wednesday for 4th day of testimony